openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 ## Uninstalling OpenVINO

-To uninstall OpenVINO, use the following command:
+To uninstall OpenVINO via HomeBrew, use the following command:
 ```sh
 brew uninstall openvino
 ```